Hay Fever treatment in Ayurveda

 Those individuals whose body lacks or is deficient in this neutralisation and secretion capacity, are seen as more prone to get allergic reactions and hay fever.
 This mucous or kapha is in some ways responsible for weakening the digestive fire or digestive agni.

 Vata is responsible for changes and movements in the body.
 Seasonal changes in nature trigger the Vata humor.
 Another aspect is the nervous system.
 Our nervous system is the main seat of Vata dosha.
 An aggravated or overstimulated Vata dosha ( and its main seat of nervous system ) triggers continula sneezing and headache.

 Hay fever treatment

-Here’s how Ayurvedic treatments and therapies help to combat Hay fever…
+Here’s how Ayurvedic therapies help to combat Hay fever…

 Since all of us differ in basic physiology, hay fever symptoms can also vary from person to person.
 Ayurveda differentiates symptoms according to these distinctly varying body types.

 Ayurwoman recommends an ayurvedic diet, herbal formulations and hay fever remedies are customised for each person or each situation.